Our Leadership

 Earlier in her career, Donna played a key role in securing the approvals for the transformational redevelopment of The Centre for Addiction and Mental Health (CAMH) Queen Street campus.
 Donna also has extensive experience within government, having worked with federal and provincial ministers.
 She has a deep commitment to volunteerism and governance.
 She sits on the Boards of the Canadian Long-Term Care Association (CALTC), Sunnybrook Health Sciences Centre, and the Global Ageing Network.
 In the past, Donna sat on the Boards of The Ontario Caregiver Organization, Children’s Mental Health Ontario, and the Kids Brain Health Network.
 She also chaired the Board of Seneca College and the provincial College Employer Council.

-CEO, PEI Nursing Home Association
+CEO, Nursing Home Association of PEI

 Executive Director, Alberta Continuing Care Association